curlyLasagna/OTS-Student-Documentation/docs/solstice.md

 # Installing/Replacing a new Solstice Pod

-## What to know
+## Requirements
-- Ask Ben for admin password
+- Admin password
+- A Mersive Solstice Pod

 ## Steps
-1. Connect the Solstice Pod using the same RJ-45 cable.
+1. Connect the Solstice Pod with an ethernet cable from the wall.
-2. Connect the HDMI cable to the slot labeled "HDMI 1", where it says "4k"
+2. Connect the HDMI cable to an HDMI cable slot.
-3.
+3. Power on the room's display and change the input source to the Solstice Pod
+4.